 15 things to do in Toronto this weekend

-Things to do in Toronto this weekend mark the unofficial kick-off of Halloween celebrations in the city, from a skeleton-themed dance party to a dog-friendly haunted walk around the Distillery District.
+Things to do in Toronto this weekend run the gamut from haunting Halloween movie screenings to epic Diwali celebrations and everything in between.

-If spooky isn't really your speed (or if you're just saving your frightful festivities for later in the month), you can also attend a Justin Timberlake concert, explore an exposition that celebrates all things taboo or go digging at a huge movie and television wardrobe sale.
+While Halloween might be hogging its fair share of the limelight this weekend, there are a host of other events, like the last Kensington Market Pedestrian Sunday of the year and a concerts by the likes of Iron Maiden and Clairo to also keep you occupied.

-For more ideas, check out our previous roundup for the week and be sure to head over to our events section for complete listings.
+That being said, if you're looking to spend your Saturday and Sunday getting spooky, be sure to check out our roundup of the hottest Halloween parties in Toronto this year, and visit our events page for even more things happening in the city this weekend.

 Here's our roundup of things to do in Toronto this weekend.